ZodiacEFZ/website-ng/README.md

 We use `WordPress`, `PHP`, `MySQL` to build this new website.
 (Go to see the previous tech: [ZodiacEFZ/website](https://github.com/ZodiacEFZ/website))

-You can visit the site **in and out** Mainland China with incredibly swift rendering speed.
+You can visit the site **all around the globe** with incredibly swift rendering speed.
 We are still upgrading the site.